crums-io/skipledger/README.md

 way (the project's namesake) to construct those markings, as it were.
 But before drilling down into the details of the data structure, it helps to first illustrate what we can do with it.

-Version `0.0.4` ships with 2 principal command line tools: *sldg* and *mrsl. sldg* is used to maintain and update the history of an *operationally append-only* table or view in a relational database.
+There are 2 principal command line tools: *sldg* and *mrsl. sldg* is used to maintain and update the history of an *operationally append-only* table or view in a relational database.
 It supports tear outs of the table (specific rows) in the form morsel files (`.mrsl` extension). *mrsl*, in turn, is a tool for both reading morsel files and manipulating (merging/redacting) them.